gillyware/gatekeeper/docs/usage/features.md

 <a name="get-direct-features-for-model"></a>
 ### Get Direct Features for Model

-You may retrieve a collection of all features directly turned on for a given model, regardless of their active status.
-This does not include features inherited from teams or those features that are on by default.
+You may retrieve a collection of all features directly assigned to a given model, regardless of their active status.
+This does not include features inherited from teams.

 You may get a model's direct features using one of the following approaches: